Aathee1103/ExperimentalRoboticsAssignment2/README.md

  ![robot_monitor](https://user-images.githubusercontent.com/80621864/210334112-1a7d4831-0b80-4f6c-98f5-f2c6cbbe8c81.gif)

-- The video shows how the robot is rotated when it reaches the room or an corridor,tis is done by publishing to the topic  **/cmd_vel** and provided an ngle to rotate.
+- The video shows how the robot is rotated when it reaches the room or an corridor,this is done by publishing to the topic  **/cmd_vel** and provided an gngle to rotate.

 # 4.Installation and Running the project:
 ```